RehasLiamsi/AboutMe/README.md

 <!-- About Me -->
 ## About Me

 Hi there!
-I'm Saher, a Java developer in the making.
+I'm Saher, a Java developer with an interest in relational databases and web development.
+Welcome to my GitHub, where I post all my passion projects.

 <!-- Skills -->